Patchwriter/Patchwriter.github.io/README.md

-> The first draft of anything is shit.[^EH] The research is the  easiest.
+> The first draft of anything is shit.[^1] The research is the  easiest.
 The outline is the most fun.
 The first draft is the  hardest, because every word of the outline has to be fleshed  out.[^KF] A clear sentence is no accident.
 Very few sentences come out right the first time, or even the third time.[^WZ] People always wonder what kind of superhero power they'd like to have.
 I want the ability for someone to just open up my brain and take out the entire first draft and lay it down in front of me so I can just focus on the second, third and fourth drafts.[^JB]

 > __Indeed,__ writing for me is largely about rewriting.[^KH]
 I love rewriting because that is where and how you discover the story.[^CL] I can't understand how anyone can write without rewriting everything over and over again,[^LT] __as__ there is no such thing as good writing, only good rewriting.[^RG] __So__ it is perfectly okay to write garbage -- as long as you edit brilliantly.[^CJC] __Moreover, as__ nothing is said that hasn't been said before,[^T] __and__ nothing is new except arrangement,[^WD] when a thing has been said and said well, have no scruple.
 Take it and copy it.[^AF] __Remember,__ those who do not want to imitate anything, produce nothing.[^SD] Through others we become ourselves.[^LV]